canonical/praecepta/en/index.md

 ````

-This has the following advantages:
+This approach has the following advantages:

  - Separates user-supplied data from commands, making it easier to reference and explain
  - Enables blocks of code to be copied without modification